puputea/-Knowldge-representation--/README.md

 new state is not entered until your code has completed.

-A good example of this is when you transition out of a `menu` state, perhaps you want to gradually
+A good example of this is when you transition out of a `menu` state, perhaps you want to gradually fade the menu away, or slide it off the screen and don't want to transition to your `game` state until after that animation has been performed.

+You can now return `ASYNC` from your `onleavestate` and/or `onenterstate` handlers and the state machine will be _'put on hold'_ until you are ready to trigger the transition using the new `transition(eventName)` method.

+If another event is triggered during a state machine transition, the event will be triggered relative to the state the machine was transitioning to or from.
+Any calls to `transition` with the cancelled async event name will be invalidated.

+During a state change, `asyncState` will transition from `NONE` to `[event]WaitingOnLeave` to `[event]WaitingOnEnter`, looping back to `NONE`.
+If the state machine is put on hold, `asyncState` will pause depending on which handler